 Description: Car sharing programs allow people to have on-demand access to a shared fleet of vehicles on an as-needed basis.
 Car sharing has been shown to significantly reduce vehicle ownership and vehicle miles traveled (VMT).
 Car sharing provides employees with access to a vehicle for mid-day trips, reducing the need to drive their personal vehicle to work.
 For residents, car sharing increases the vehicle availability for non-car owners, and reduces the need for households to own more than one vehicle.
-Currently, City CarShare operates in Alameda and Zipcar operates in the East Bay.
+Two potential operators are City CarShare, which currently operates in Alameda, and Zipcar, which operates throughout the East Bay.
+Other car share services, such as point-to-point or peer-to-peer, are encouraged by the developer and the City, but their deployment on Alameda or Alameda Point would ultimately be driven by the private vendor.